The best wireless gaming mouse in 2024

 Uninteresting design

-You don’t have to settle for less with the ultra-light Redragon M916.
-Weighing in at just 1.7 ounces and packing a 4,000hz polling rate, it really raises the bar of what is possible for a budget gaming mouse.
+The Redragon M916 proves you don’t have to break the bank for an excellent gaming mouse.
+Weighing in at just 1.7 ounces and featuring a 4,000hz polling rate, it raises the bar of what is possible for a budget gaming mouse.
+However, given its budget nature, there are some drawbacks.

 Read our full Redragon M916 review.